-CytRx has several products in the pipeline opportunities with Aldox, but for this article I'll just focus on STS and GBM as these are the two most advanced products indications.
+CytRx has several opportunities with Aldox, but for this article I'll just focus on STS and GBM as these are the two most advanced indications.
 However, I do intend to pen a follow up article which will go into further detail on CytRx's additional products in the pipeline.

-Aldox for second line STS will likely launch in 2017, and it would be reasonable to assume it reaches 30 % market penetration of the almost 10,000 world wideworldwide relapsed patients receiving second line treatment.
-At \$5k per month, or \$60k per patient per year-Aldox revenue for second line STS will likelycould be \$180 million.
+Aldox for second line STS will likely launch in 2017, and it would be reasonable to assume it reaches 30 % market penetration of the almost 10,000 worldwide relapsed patients receiving second line treatment.
+At \$5k per month, or \$60k per patient per year, Aldox revenue for second line STS could be \$180 million.